 Author of post : Blake Herrington.

 Editor’s Note: Blake Herrington is one of few young climbers pushing boundaries in the remote Cascades.
-Last year he completed a major first on the east ridge of Mt.
+He completed a major first on the east ridge of Mt.
 Goode (read the Mt.
-Goode´s Megaladon Ridge), on the heels of establishing the four-peak Gunsight traverse (read the Gunsight Range Traverse).
-Below, Herrington tells of his latest expedition, to the north face of Castle Peak, where he and Peter Hirst accidentally climbed a new route, Fight or Flight (IV 5.10+, 1,400′).
+Goode´s Megaladon Ridge).
+Below, Herrington tells of his expedition, to the four-peak Gunsight traverse.

 ** Previous story : – Rock climbing.